-High animals are comprised of three main types of muscles: skeletal (cross-striated), cardiac (the heart muscle) and smooth (the muscles of internal organs).
-The skeletal muscles have the ability to contract as depicted in fig. 4.2 and appear under light a microscope as an array of fibers (diameter 20-80 μ m).
+High animals are comprised of three main types of muscles: skeletal (cross-striated), cardiac (the heart muscle) and smooth ( the muscles of internal organs).
+The skeletal muscles have the ability to contract as depicted in fig. 4.2 and appear under light a microscope as an array of fibers (diameter 20-80 $\mu$ m).

-Using an electron microscope, it is possible to observe that each fiber is comprised of a few hundred myofibrils (diameter 1-2 μm).
+Using an electron microscope, it is possible to observe that each fiber is comprised of a few hundred myofibrils (diameter 1-2 $\mu$ m).

-Each myofibril has a repetitive pattern of light and dark bands and repeating unit of myofibrillar bands is called sarcomere.
+Each myofibril has a repetitive pattern of light and dark bands and repeating each unit of the myofibrillar bands is called а sarcomere.
 A sarcomere is located between so-called Z-disks and is composed of an array of thick myosin and thin actin filaments.
 The myosin filaments have ends which are supplied with cross-bridges which can change angle during each cycle of attachment and detachment, pulling a thick filament along a thin one.